Raraulo/AppMovilFront/README.md

 AppMovilFront is a cross-platform mobile application developed with **React Native** and **Expo** for an online perfume store.

-The application provides a modern shopping experience including user authentication, product catalog, shopping cart, favorites, invoices, payment cards and an AI assistant named **Giulia**, powered by **Google Gemini**.
+The application provides a modern shopping experience including user authentication, product catalog, shopping cart, favorites, invoices, payment cards and an AI assistant named **Giulia**, powered by **Groq**.
 The mobile client communicates with a **Django REST API** responsible for authentication, product management, sales and invoicing.

 ---